Home » Recipes » Puppy Chow Recipe

 Puppy Chow Recipe

 A classic puppy chow recipe made with melted chocolate, creamy peanut butter, and Chex cereal, all tossed in a powdery confectioner’s sugar coating.
 Easy to make, irresistible to eat, and the quintessential childhood treat.
+This powdery, messy treat works perfectly for slumber parties or movie nights.
+Keep plenty of napkins or wet wipes handy!

 A bowl of puppy chow with a spoon

-I can trace puppy chow all the way back to childhood, yet somehow I have no idea exactly when I first ate or made it for the first time.
-Even Wikipedia isn’t quite sure how long it’s been around, but suggests that this sweet treat dates back to at least the 1980s, which I can confirm since I’m sure I’ve been eating it since then.
+I can trace puppy chow all the way back to childhood, yet somehow I have no idea when I ate or made it for the first time.
+Even Wikipedia isn’t quite sure how long it’s been around, but suggests that this sweet treat dates back to at least the 1980s, and I’m sure I’ve been eating it since then.
+Made by coating cereal in a mix of melted chocolate, peanut butter, and butter, then tossing it all in confectioner’s sugar, puppy chow (also known as muddy buddies, muddy munch, or reindeer chow, depending on your location) remains my go-to when I’m craving the classic chocolate and peanut butter combo.

-Puppy Chow Ingredients
+Key Puppy Chow Ingredients

 Puppy chow recipe ingredients in bowls on a marble surface